Pay transparency for job postings

 The total monetary value of benefits and other compensation does not need to be provided.
 In electronic job postings, a general description of benefits and other compensation may be used if a link is provided with more detailed information.
 If the benefits or other compensation change, the posting must be updated to reflect the changed information.

-All UWHIRES job postings will display the position’s pay range, which is the pay range associated with the job profile the position is in.
+All job postings will display the position’s pay range, which is the pay range associated with the job profile the position is in.
 However, for job postings for professional staff positions, hiring managers may elect to display a narrower hiring range within the minimum and maximum associated with the job profile.
 Use the Workday report R0028 to find the default pay ranges by job profile, using the job profile’s job code.

 Hiring Managers will provide recruiters with other compensation information and a narrower professional staff pay range for the job posting: